Fritz Suhren

-Fritz Suhren (10 June 1908 – 12 June 1950) was a German SS officer and Nazi concentration camp commandant.
+Fritz Suhren (10 June 1908 – 12 June 1950) was a Nazi German SS officer and Nazi concentration camp commandant.
+In 1950 he was tried for his role in The Holocaust by a French military court, found guilty of war crimes and crimes against humanity, and executed.

-Early years
+Nazi party membership

-Suhren joined the Nazi Party in 1928 and the Sturmabteilung at the same time.
+Suhren joined the Nazi Party in 1928 and the Sturmabteilung (SA) at the same time.
 He moved over to the SS in October 1931, initially as a volunteer before going full-time in 1934.